MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/using-microsoft-dynamics-utilities.md

 Enter the maximum account length (up to 66 characters) and the maximum number of segments (up to 10) that you’ll need for the charts of accounts in companies you set up now or in the future.
 Maximums you enter now will apply to all companies you plan to set up.

-See Planning your account framework on page 26 for more information.
+For more information, see [Planning your account framework](account-framework.md).

 7. In the Set Up Account Segment Lengths window, enter a name for each segment of the account, as well as the maximum length you’ll use for each segment in the charts of accounts for your companies.